MattKevan/Sketch-to-git-workflow/README.md

 # Sketch to Git workflow

-This is a helper repository to use Sketch as part of a true git version control workflow.
+This is a set of helper scripts to use Sketch as part of a true git version control workflow.
 If you’re a designer with development skills you’ll feel right at home.

-The script works by decomposing a Sketch file into its constituent components, mostly JSON files and images, so that it can be better uploaded to and managed by Git.
+It works by decomposing a Sketch file into its constituent components, mostly JSON files and images, so that it can be better uploaded to and managed by Git.
 Otherwise it'd just be a big binary blob.
 This happens automatically whenever the Sketch file you're working on is saved.
 When you pull any changes, a hook is run to reconstitute all the bits back to a Sketch-readable file.

 ## Requirements